Mark Mattson: Career

+5:2 diet

+The 5:2 diet, a form of intermittent fasting, was first documented in a 2011 article co-authored by Michelle Harvie, Mattson, and 14 additional scientists.
+The 5:2 does not follow a particular food pattern, but instead focuses entirely on calorie content.
+In other words, two days of the week are devoted to consumption of approximately 500 to 600 calories, or about 25% of regular daily caloric intake, with normal calorie intake during the other five days of the week.
+The diet was later popularized in the UK and Australia by Michael Mosley though the 2012 BBC documentary Eat, Fast and Live Longer (in which he learned about the 5:2 diet from Mattson who also appeared in the documentary).
+It also became common in Australia.

 Awards and recognition

 Mattson was elected a Fellow of the American Association for the Advancement of Science for research revealing the cellular mechanisms involved in neural plasticity — the ability of neurons to adapt during processes like learning or injury — and development of neurodegenerative disorders.
 He is the recipient of the Alzheimer's Association Zenith Award, the Metropolitan Life Foundation Medical Research Award, and the Santiago Grisolia Chair Prize.
-He was as the founding Editor and Editor-in-Chief of NeuroMolecular Medicine and Ageing Research Reviews.
+He was as the founding editor and editor-in-chief of NeuroMolecular Medicine and Ageing Research Reviews.

-On June 3, 2019, an International Symposium, "Pathways Towards and Away from Brain Health," was held to honor him on his retirement from the NIH.
+On June 3, 2019, the international symposium Pathways towards and away from Brain Health was held to honor him on his retirement from the NIH.